 Option & Derivatives Pricing

-Starting from Black–Scholes, we study non-standard models — stochastic volatility, jump-diffusion, and rough volatility — and methods for calibration and pricing.
+Starting from Black-Scholes, we study stochastic volatility, jump-diffusion, and rough volatility.

-A research group focused on the pricing of financial assets — in particular options and derivatives.
+A research group focused on the pricing of financial assets, especially options and derivatives.
 We study the deep structure of risk and price at the crossroads of theory, computation, and market data.

 No-arbitrage plus diffusion assumptions produce analytic European option prices.